Business is digital. And when it comes to critical IT operations, perhaps no two teams are more critical than:

 There are many ways you can protect your IT services and assets:

 It doesn’t matter how you organize your network and security.
-Only that you have the correct processes, infrastructure, tools and personnel in place to meet those needs, as outlined here.
+Only that you have the correct processes, infrastructure, tools, and personnel in place to meet those needs, as outlined here.

 NOCs and SOCs are valuable organizational tools that you can employ to structure and protect IT business services.
 Use and deploy them in the ways that make the best sense for your enterprise.

-Splunk enables enterprise resilience with observability-driven, security-focused products and services.
+Helping organizations worldwide build modern SOCs for the future, Splunk enables enterprise resilience with observability-driven, security-focused products and services.
 Already a Splunk user?
 Explore these self-service locations:

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.